418-teapots/CS621-Network-Programming-Project/README.md

 Create a 4-node topology in ns-3 as illustrated in Figure 1.
 Nodes S and R are the end-hosts running the network application.
 Nodes R1 and R2 are the intermediate routers where the link between them is compression-enabled.
 Your simulations should also be built using ns-3.
 You should include four logically separate simulations, each doing one of the following:
 • Transmit low entropy data over a network topology without a compression link.
 • Transmit high entropy data over a network topology without a compression link.
 • Transmit low entropy data over a network topology with a compression link.
 • Transmit high entropy data over a network topology with a compression link.
 Make sure you are careful to control for confounding variables across your four simulations, as you will ultimately be comparing time between these four simulation types so as to try and detect the compression link.

+## Collaborators
+Kei Fukutani - kayfuku
+Domingo Haung - DomingoWong
+Tae Lee - leeth7830